ale627/ale627.github.io/_posts/2017-09-26-important.markdown

 Can you define what happiness and achievement looks like to you?

 # Present happiness
+To be happy and present is a great feeling.
+You're engaged in a flow state with the world, acting reflexively and appropriately.
+You're not thinking of the past (depression) or the future (anxiety).
+You feel an energy flowing through you and your mood is high.

+How do we get there?

 To define your happiness, you need to first know your self.
 Have you spent time introspectively examining the sources of your identity?
 The sources are "Nature" and "Nurture".
 Within each source are several factors.

 Nurture: